henry-spanka/iomonitor/README.md

 ## Limitations

-IOmonitor was tested on Proxmox VE 7 however it may work with lower versions.
+This version of IOmonitor was tested on Proxmox VE 7 however it may work with lower versions.

-Currently there are two known limitations.
+Currently known limitations.

 1. It's not possible to invoke any tasks that require the QMP Monitor like: